Discover the career path of Thom Tillis, from the first major opportunity to industry-changing achievements.

 In 2023, Thom Tillis became the state's senior U.S. senator when Richard Burr retired.

-In February 2025, Thom Tillis called Russian President Vladimir Putin a war criminal and the greatest threat to democracy, also describing him as a liar and murderer, while not directly criticizing Trump's approach to the conflict.
+In February 2025, Thom Tillis called Russian President Vladimir Putin a war criminal and the "greatest threat of democracy in my lifetime", while not directly criticizing Trump's approach to the conflict.

-In May 2025, Thom Tillis announced that he would oppose the confirmation of Ed Martin, President Trump's nominee for United States Attorney for the District of Columbia, due to Martin's defense of rioters who breached the Capitol during the January 6 United States Capitol attack.
-Tillis's opposition was fatal to Martin's confirmation prospects, and Trump withdrew the nomination.
+In May 2025, Thom Tillis announced he would oppose the confirmation of Ed Martin as United States Attorney for the District of Columbia due to Martin's defense of January 6 rioters.
+Trump withdrew the nomination.

 Ruth Bader Ginsburg was an American lawyer and Supreme Court...